Jbleezy/BO1-Reimagined/README.md

 * Five: get wall barrier and metal vent barrier tear down and rebuild sounds from other maps working (zmb_rock_fix, zmb_vent_fix, zmb_break_rock_barrier, evt_vent_slat_remove)
 * Try making dvars unchangeable from console
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
-* Fix trap g_spawn error (getting hit twice and running through a trap causes g_spawn?, couldn't get it to happen)
 * Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be
 * Deadshot: add fast ADS move speed correctly
 * Show player's perks when spectating (player.spectatorclient?)
-* Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in (couldn't get it to happen)
 * Make it so Death Machine and FG42 weapon models look better with higher FOV
 * Fix sprint and dive anims on Ray Gun
 * Try to use BO1 Thompson sprint and dive anims (need to be adjusted)